AbcSxyZ/garbage_malloc/README.md

 This let you create a `#define` for malloc and free like the exemple below.

-A destructor function `garbage_destructor(void)` is also added to destroy our chained list at the end of the programm execution.
+A destructor attribute is set to `free_g_garbage_lst(void)` to destroy our chained list at the end of the programm execution.
 With this ability, you can leave a programm with `exit` and each allocated element is gonna be free properly.

 ### Exemple 1
 ```